 I post sample multiple-choice exams in various forms (e.
 Global Jeopardy Game, sample questions during Exam Review).
 If you have suggestions for possible multiple-choice exam questions, I would appreciate receiving them by email.
-I may edit and pose them during the exam.
+I will definitiely edit and change them if I decide to pose them during the exams.
 My Exam Bank needs your suggestions.
-My multiple choice questions range between 'very easy' to 'very difficult'.
-That said, it is highly recommended when preparing for the mid-term and final exams that you consider forming small study groups, so that you and some friends can share notes, and discuss the lecture material-there is nothing wrong with a collective effort!
-After all, that is what the classroom is about-all of us working together for fun and learning and making life-long friends.
+My multiple choice questions range between 'very easy' to 'very difficult' so it is highly recommended when preparing for the mid-term and final exams that you consider forming small study groups.
 Why not ask your neighbor in the class to get together with you to compare notes?
 Taking notes and rereading the lecture slides are an important and integral part of this course and your university experience.
 You should schedule time with others to review the slides in time for the final exam.